hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

 In MAC mode, HiAE processes input data without generating ciphertext, producing only an authentication tag.
 This mode is useful when data authenticity is required without confidentiality.

+Note: Implementations of the `Encrypt` and `Decrypt` functions are not required to support MAC-only mode.
+This is an optional feature that can be implemented separately.

 ~~~
 Mac(data, key, nonce)
 ~~~